slv87645/flask-starter-app/README.md

 # app.py will be whatever you named your .py file if it wasn't 'app'
 ```
 And you should see some output:

 ![Running the app for the first time](./doc_img/running_the_app_first_time.png)

-I should now be able to go into my browser, and enter that web address.
+I should now be able to use Port Forwarding in VS Code and go into my browser, and enter that web address.

 ![Running the app for the first time in the browser](./doc_img/running_the_app_first_time_browser.png)